UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

 - `goTo ADDRESS` will go to action index int.
 Actions are indexed from zero.
 See `ADDRESS`
 - `repeatFor <variable name> ADDRESS` - abbreviation to simplify cycles.
 Will decrement the supplemented register and perform `goTo` to `adr` if the value is still greater than zero.
 Intended usecase - place after command which is to be repeated with the register containing number of repeats and adr `($currentAddress-1)` (or similar).
+- `break` will terminate innermost while loop.
+If there is no enclosing while loop, then this will terminate current macro.
-- `break` will end playback of the current macro
+- `exit` will terminate current macro
 - `noOp` does nothing - i.e., stops macro for exactly one update cycle and then continues.
 - `yield` forces macro to yield, if blocking scheduler is used.
 With preemptive scheduler acts just as `noOp`.
 - `exec MACRONAME` will execute different macro in current state slot.
 I.e., the macro will be executed in current context and will *not* return.
 First action of the called macro is executed within the same eventloop cycle.